wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 ## Use assert only during testing

+   * <a target="_blank" href="https://app.pluralsight.com/guides/asserts-assert-downside-defensive-programming-in-python">"Asserts and Assert Downsides to Defensive Programming in Python"</a>
+   <br /><br />

-By default, python executes with “_debug_” = “true”.
+PROTIP: By default, python executes with “_debug_” = “true” so asserts are processed by the Python interpreter.
+But in production when the program is run in optimized mode, “_debug_” = “true” so assert statements are ignored.

-<a target="_blank" href="https://itnext.io/common-python-security-problems-ffedbae7b11c">Example:</a> comma acts as if/then:
+So avoid coding <a target="_blank" href="https://itnext.io/common-python-security-problems-ffedbae7b11c">the sample code below</a> which uses a comma that acts as an if/then:

 <pre>def get_clients(user):
     assert is_superuser(user),  # user is not a member of superuser group return db.lookup('clients')
 </pre>

-But in production when the program is run in optimized mode, the assert statement is ignored.
-The validation statements is skipped.
-So the user ends up with access to a resource or not lead to improper authentication controls.
+In the above code, the user ends up with access to a resource with improper authentication controls.

-To remediate, use a if-else logic to implement true and false conditions.
+Instead (to remediate), use a if-else logic to implement true and false conditions.

 https://app.pluralsight.com/library/courses/using-unit-testing-python/table-of-contents